Towards Multimodal In-Context Learning for Vision & Language Models: Method

 \subsection{ICL instruction task types}

 \secvspace We set each ICL instruction shot $\{S_j^1, S_j^2, I_j, R_j\}$ to one of the following instruction-response formats: (a) Open QA - the texts $S_j^1$ and $S_j^2$ form an open question, where image $I_j$ tokens are embedded in the semantically valid position prescribed by the question language context.
 The desired response $R_j$ is formulated as natural language text (commonly a single sentence); (b) Multiple-choice QA - $S_j^1$ is empty and $S_j^2$ contains a question followed by several answer options marked by A, B, C, ..., $R_j$ contains a single letter correct answer choice; (c) Captioning - $S_j^1$ contains a para-phrased in different ways `describe the image' request, $S_j^2$ is empty, and $R_j$ contains the image description.
-For all ICL instruction task types, the shots in the same instruction have a semantic-coherence in the form of a semantic concept shared across all the shots in the ICL instruction (e.g., all questions ask about a certain type of object attribute such as color, or all captions share a common style and/or intent - e.g. describe locations of objects on the image).
+For all ICL instruction task types, the shots in the same instruction have a semantic coherence in the form of a semantic concept shared across all the shots in the ICL instruction (e.g., all questions ask about a certain type of object attributes such as color, or all captions share a common style and/or intent - e.g. describe locations of objects on the image).
 The coherence is achieved via careful data curation explained in \cref{sec:data_sources}.
-Intuitively, in a single ICL instruction all the shots are of the \textit{same} instruction task type (a), (b), or (c) respectively.
-More details and examples of each ICL instruction type are provided in the appendix.
+Intuitively, in a single ICL instruction, all the shots are of the \textit{same} instruction task type (a) Open question answering (QA), (b) multiple choice (MC), or (c) Captioning (Cap), respectively.
+More details and examples of each ICL instruction type are provided in Supplementary.

 \secvspace